FTDS-assignment-bay/p2-final-project-ftds-028-rmt-group-001/README.md

 ## ✏️ Background

 ### Problem Statement
+When it comes to the beauty industry, there is a vast array of products available to address different skin types, concerns, and preferences.
+However, the abundance of options can be overwhelming for customers.
+To assist users in finding the right products, a beauty product recommendation system can be developed.
+This system provides personalized recommendations based on the user's specific needs and preferences.

 ### Objectives

 ### Dataset
-The dataset used in this project is obtained from Kaggle from this link.
+The dataset used in this project is obtained from Kaggle from this [link](https://www.kaggle.com/datasets/raghadalharbi/all-products-available-on-sephora-website).

 ## Project Structure
 ### Workflow